devarindam/devarindam.github.io/README.md

 4. Fault Current Analysis (For EEE 306 : Power System 1 Laboratory)
 5. Design and Simulation of a 8 Bit Computer Capable of Executing 16 Instructions Using Proteus (For EEE 315 : Microprocessor and Interfacing)
 6. [Laser Guided Robot](https://youtu.be/EHEGDKUKCOA) (For EEE 402 : Control System 1 Laboratory)
+7. Circuit, Layout Design and Simulation of 4 Bit ALU with Shifter Using Cadence Virtuoso (For EEE 454 : VLSI 1 Laboratory)
+8. Circuit, Layout Design and Simulation of 4 Bit Comparator with Cascadable Comparator Cells (For EEE 458: VLSI 2 Laboratory)
+9. Automatic Wireless Health-monitoring System (Heart Rate & Bodytemparature Monitoring For Remote Patients) (For EEE 426 : Biomedical Instrumentation Laboratory)

 ## Technical Skills
 &emsp;  **Programming Language**\